mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

         * default and preferred data source for Spark
         * files are stored in a directory structure that contains the data files, metadata, a number of compressed files, and some status files
-## ingestion from databases
-* 9.1 What is a data source?
-    * A data source provides data to Spark.
-    * Once data is ingested in Spark from this data source, all the traditional data processing (transformations, machine learning, and more) can start
-    * A data source could be any of the following:
-        * A file (CSV, JSON, XML, and more, as you saw in chapter 7)
-        * Other file formats including Avro, Parquet, and ORC (defined in chapter 7)
-        * A relational database (as you saw in chapter 8)
-        * A nonrelational database such as Elasticsearch (also covered in chapter 8)
-        * Any other data provider: a representational state transfer (REST) service, unsupported file formats, and so on
-    * Spark will store the data and schema in the dataframe.
-        * The “guy” in charge of reading and creating the dataframe is the dataframe reader.
-        * However, the reader needs to have a way to communicate with the data source itself
-# sql
+## sql
 * SQL Tables and Views
-    * Associated with each table in Spark is its relevant metadata, which is information about the table and its data: the schema, description, table name, data‐ base name, column names, partitions, physical location where the actual data resides, etc.
+    * each table is Associated with its relevant metadata (the schema, partitions, physical location where the actual data resides, etc.
         * All of this is stored in a central metastore.
     * Instead of having a separate metastore for Spark tables, Spark by default uses the Apache Hive metastore, located at /user/hive/warehouse, to persist all the metadata